azizmtkl/setup-eslint-prettier-vite-in-react-app/README.md

-# Setup ESLINT and PRETTIER in React app
+# Setup ESLINT and PRETTIER in React app to clean code

-# Eslin + Prettier = Clean Code
+Eslin + Prettier = Clean Code

 # Step 1 :
 create app with vite